eveomett/DRA_April2024/README.md

-# DRA_April2024
-District data, downloaded from Dave's Redistricting App, April 2024
+# Dave's Redistricting App, April 2024
+Data Collected from Dave’s Redistricting App between April 19 and April 21, 2024.<br>

+All maps are “current maps” according to DRA, and using the partisan data that they have.